sparcs-kaist/zabo-front-reactjs/README.md

 // I recommend you to set up production server with nginx.
 Please refer to [Deployment](#deployment) section for more.
 ```

-## Redirect API Requests
+## Proxy API Requests

+Using http-proxy-middleware, all requests are proxied to localhost:6001 on which our API server is located.

+## Authentication

 All requests sent from client are intercepted by an axios instance located in [axios.js](src/lib/axios.js).

-You can change **baseURL** option to redirect all requests to specific domain or IP.
+Axios request interceptor attaches authentication token into request header.

 ## Built with